rickmurdock/notes/BackEnd/BackEndFundamentalsEncyclopedia.md

 # MongoDB databases, collections, and documents

-Terminology
+## Terminology

-database: (in MongoDB) a storage area for collections
+* *database*: (in MongoDB) a storage area for collections

-collection: a named set of documents, analogous to a table in a relational database
+* *collection*: a named set of documents, analogous to a table in a relational database

-document: a JSON-like object with keys and values, analogous to a row in a relational database How does MongoDB differ from PostgreSQL?
+* document*: a JSON-like object with keys and values, analogous to a row in a relational database

+## How does MongoDB differ from PostgreSQL?

-There is no schema.
+* There is no schema.
 You can store freeform data in the database.

-There is no easy way to join data from multiple collections, unlike in a relational database, where you can join multiple tables.
+* There is no easy way to join data from multiple collections, unlike in a relational database, where you can join multiple tables.

-Can I really store anything in MongoDB?
+## Can I really store anything in MongoDB?

 Not exactly.
-There is a formal list of what you can store, but for all purposes, you can store whatever you could use in a JSON object.
+There is a [formal list of what you can store](https://docs.mongodb.com/manual/reference/bson-types/), but for all purposes, you can store whatever you could use in a JSON object.

 ---